BBC drama SS-GB delivers a brilliantly unsettling alternative history of the Second World War

 Huth's arrival puts forces the issue: what are Archer's political allegiances?

 It's an issue driven home by the blunt questions of his son and his landlady's kid: does he work for the Gestapo, like their school-friends say?
 Is that why he gets a nice car?
-Can the Met really continue business as usual when policing is political?
+And the question he has to ask himself: can the Met really continue business as usual when policing is political?

-He swerves the question with the lame excuse "the Gestapo are in the building next door" and delivers a pep talk to the children about how things will go back to normal once all of this is over, but of course he knows things aren't so cut and dried.
+He swerves the children's enquiries with the lame excuse "the Gestapo are in the building next door" and delivers a pep talk about how things will go back to normal once all of this is over, but of course he knows things aren't so cut and dried.
 Archer is in an awkward, morally compromised position.
-Working with the Nazis puts him in danger of assassination by the Resistance, but what the Nazis are doing to his country is clearly causing him revulsion.
+And working with the Nazis puts him in danger of assassination by the Resistance, but what the occupying power is doing to his country clearly causes him revulsion.

+There is a lot of material from the novel to pack into five one-hour episodes, but nothing feels rushed.
+Refreshingly, the drama is also intelligent and nuanced (my one complaint is that it is slightly mumbly in places, making your brain work even harder than it already has to).

 SS-GB airs from Sunday 19th February at 9pm on BBC1